hendriklhf/ColorChanger/README.md

 This program will change your Twitch chat color to another one after each message you send.

 # Usage

 ## Build and execution
-In order to use this you can build the project by yourself.<br />
+You can build the project with, for example, Visual Studio 2019.
-Any easy way would be to use Visual Studio.<br />
-Or just use the executable and JSON file in the recent release.
+After that you will find a .exe and a .json in the build path.

 ## Settings
 Insert your username and OAuth token into the ```Settings.json```.
 ```json